ashtarcommunications/verbatim/docs/docs/verbatim/5-faq.md

 To disable, go to File – Word Options – Add-Ins.
 In the “Manage” drop-down box, select “COM Add-Ins.”
 You should then uncheck any Add-ins, especially if you have one called “Send to Bluetooth,” and click OK.

 Alternately, try running the Verbatim Troubleshooter and see if it lists any installation problems.

+### I get an error "User-defined type not defined for Private Function FindVBProject" on the Mac
+This is caused by having older incompatible Mac Verbatim versions still installed.
+Try opening your Templates folder and deleting your Normal.dotm template, then reinstalling Verbatim.

 ### I pressed the macro hotkey, and my screen suddenly rotated 90 degrees.
 This occurs on certain laptops using a particular graphics card software package.
 To get your screen back to normal, press Ctrl-Alt-Up Then, right click on your desktop, select “Graphics Options – Hotkeys” and select “Disable hotkeys.”